 Upon graduating with an A.S.
 Cybersecurity degree at Palomar College you have a few different options.
 You could choose to go directly in to the workforce as a Cybersecurity Analyst, Information Security Analyst or Information Systems Security Analyst.
 Without a Bachelor’s degree you will be limited to primarily private-industry employers due to the fact that government jobs (federal, state, local) generally require a Bachelor’s degree as a minimum requirement.
 Finally, consider networking with the various staffing agencies that are in the area.
 These staffing agencies have numerous employer contacts for both permanent and temporary assignments, which can provide you experiences in a variety of areas.

-A few local companies that you will find cybersecurity positions at include:
+A few local companies (San Diego and Orange County, CA) that you will find cybersecurity positions at include:

 - Proficio www.proficio.com (Carlsbad, CA)